 That winter David played for the first time in Puerto Rico, taking part in 28 games for the Ponce Leones (.296-6-21).
 He got in a dispute with manager Jim Napier, however, and the club removed him from the effective roster as of January 14.
 After apologizing, he returned for the playoffs; Ponce lost in the final round to Arecibo.
 This would not be the last time Green knocked heads with his bosses, though.

 During spring training 1983, the St. Petersburg Times called the Cardinals’ center-field job a “delightful dilemma.”
 The subtitle was “David Green has all the tools, but Willie McGee has the job -- for now.”
 Green got back the position because McGee separated a shoulder running into the fence during an intrasquad game on March 28.
-Once McGee recovered, though, he moved back in during May.
-About a month later, St. Louis resolved the situation by dealing Keith Hernandez to the Mets, moving Hendrick to first base, and putting David in right field.
+Once McGee recovered, though, he moved back in on April 30.
+On June 15, St. Louis resolved the situation by dealing Keith Hernandez to the Mets, moving Hendrick to first base, and putting David in right field.
 He played in a career-high 146 games; his 34 steals were also a personal best.

 That September, David’s mother Bertha and his younger brother Enrique arrived in St. Louis.
 The Cardinals and parent company Anheuser-Busch had worked for two months to get them out of war-torn Nicaragua.
 “David wanted it and we wanted it badly,” general manager Joe McDonald said.
 “The country was in revolt and that was the reason we did have problems trying to get them out.”
 Unfortunately, other relatives still remained, and brother Eduardo was in jail.
 He had written a bad check and couldn’t pay the fine, so it cost him four months.